The First Visit

 At your children’s first dentist appointment we will check their teeth and surrounding tissues such as tongue and gums.
 Digital radiographs will be taken if necessary.
 Children will be educated on their dental health which is specific to their age and shown demonstrations on how to maintain healthy teeth.
 Our aim is prevention through education.

-Children aged between 0 and 4 years of age will be treated free of charge if their parent is a registered patient at the Town House.
-At this beginning stage of dentistry we will help you care for your baby’s teeth, teach you how to clean teeth effectively, help you with healthy food choices as well as advise on fluoride supplements.
+Children aged between 0 and 4 years of age will be treated free of charge if their parent is a registered patient at The Town House.
+At this beginning stage of dentistry we will help you care for your baby’s teeth and teach you how to clean teeth effectively.
+During the appointment we can also teach you about healthy food choices as well as advise on fluoride supplements.
 We recommend your child visits the dentist six months from their first teeth appearing.

 We will carefully assess the need for braces at this age.
 Your dentist will begin to educate your children in the importance of remaining filling-free for life, so they can become more responsible for their own brushing and dietary habits.

 For children aged between 11 and 18, this is when most of their adult teeth come through.
 Children should be brushing and flossing daily, to maintain healthy teeth and a bright smile.
 They may also be considering wearing braces to straighten teeth at this age.